-If you cannot find the "bumps" event, tap "more" in the event menu.
 You can change the object into an explosion, make it spin around, or drop off the screen like Mario.
 Turning invisible is necessary, because it stops the game from being playable.

-- Draw a better background - Make the background colors random - Add more obstacles (two or three emoji in a row is a possibility, make movement into an ability) - Set the obstacle size to random each time; pick a good range! - Print and laminate index cards with debugging strategies and have students check off strategies as they go
+- Draw a better background - Make the background colors random - Add more obstacles (two or three emojis in a row is a possibility, make movement into an ability) - Set the obstacle size to random each time; pick a good range! - Print and laminate index cards with debugging strategies and have students check off strategies as they go